- Cardonald Campus

 - Reasearch (graded unit 1)

 If you successfully complete the core HNC units along the gym and/or exercise to music, you can also gain REPS Level 2.

 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.

 - Minimum of One Higher at C or above, preferably English-based

 - A relevant Level 6 qualification in Sport such as NC Sport and Exercise (Level 6), NQ Health and Fitness (Level 6), NQ Sports Coaching (Level 6) or NQ Sport and Fitness (Level 6) - must include Communications at Level 6

-- Demonstrable active interest in sport and fitness
+- Demonstrable active interest in fitness/studio/gym based exercise

 - If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.